CanDIG/clinical_ETL_code/README.md

 # clinical_ETL_code

-This repository converts MoH clinical data into the mcodepacket format needed for katsu.
+This repository converts MoH clinical data into the packet format needed for katsu.
 The cohort-specific mappings are implemented in a private GitHub repository, not here.

 ## Set-up & Installation
 Prerequisites: